John Metcalf (civil engineer): Road builder

 Metcalf believed a good road should have good foundations, be well drained and have a smooth convex surface to allow rainwater to drain quickly into ditches at the side.
 He understood the importance of good drainage, knowing it was rain that caused most problems.
 He worked out a way to build a road across a bog using a series of rafts made from ling (a type of heather) and furze (gorse) tied in bundles as foundations.
 It established his reputation as a road builder because other engineers believed it could not be done.

-He mastered his trade with his own method of calculating costs and materials, which he could never explain to others, and he became known as one of the fathers of the modern road along with Thomas Telford and John MacAdam.
+Metcalf mastered his trade with his own method of calculating costs and materials, which he could never explain to others, and he became known as one of the fathers of the modern road along with Thomas Telford and John MacAdam.

 Later life

-Competition from canals cut into his profits and he retired in 1792 to live with a daughter and her husband at Spofforth in Yorkshire.
+Competition from canals cut into Metcalf's profits and he retired in 1792 to live with a daughter and her husband at Spofforth in Yorkshire.
 Throughout his career he built 180 mi of road.
 At 77 he walked to York, where he related a detailed account of his life to a publisher.

 Blind Jack of Knaresborough died aged 92 on 26 April 1810, at his home in Spofforth where he is buried in the churchyard of All Saints' Church.